Bleedlikeyoushould/Bleedlikeyoushould/README.md

-- 👋 Hi, I’m @RayH
+- 👋 Hi, I’m Rai Harpreet.
-- 👀 I’m interested in code
+- 👀 I’m interested in everything.
-- 🌱 I’m currently learning pyhton
+- 🌱 I’m currently learning God knows what.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on something.
-- 📫 How to reach me ...
+- 📫 Don't try to reach me, am in hibernation.

 <!---
 Bleedlikeyoushould/Bleedlikeyoushould is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.